Welcome to The Art of Laura Meddens

 People all over the world are amazed by her works, often discovering a variety of visual treasures as they zoom in and out from various focal points.
 We hope you’ll visit often as we work through our ongoing scanning project to bring all of Laura’s works into her online gallery.

-And we invite you to learn more below about the awareness/fundraising campaign based on Laura’s painting “AMAZON SORROW” in which all net proceeds from the sale of commemorative products based on the painting will go to support the work of AmazonWatch.org.
+And we invite you to learn more below about the awareness/fundraising campaign based on Laura’s painting “AMAZON SORROW” in which all net proceeds from the sale of commemorative items based on the painting will go to support the indigenous people of the rainforest through work of AmazonWatch.org and APIB.info.

 The recent headlines about more than 80,000 fires burning in the Amazon rainforest this year inspired Laura to authorize some commemorative items from her painting “AMAZON SORROW” for sale with all net profits to benefit AmazonWatch.org and their work helping indigenous communities in the heart of the rainforest.
 Learn more about how you can be a part of this social media campaign that launched on the 14th of October, 2019 – Indigenous People’s Day – on the Amazon Sorrow page.